nm1ll/technicalanalysis_smoothingsplines/README.md

-# technicalanalysis_smoothingsplines
-Code for article "Identification of technical analysis patterns with smoothing splines for Bitcoin prices"
+# Code for article "Identification of technical analysis patterns with smoothing splines for Bitcoin prices"